 I wish those of you in South Asia and Pacific Rim had better options.
 Trained doctors willing to help are essential, and if there are none, I understand that the trans women there are desperate.
 But taking large quantities of dangerous pills, especially Ethinyl Estradiol, without medical supervision, is likely to result in deaths.
 The above regimen is certainly not the first choice, but it is safer.
 Good luck and please be careful.

-One thought on “A Malaysian and Pacific Rim HRT Option”
+2 thoughts on “A Malaysian and Pacific Rim HRT Option”

 Please excuse this somewhat off topic question but what are the pros and cons of using estradiol aqueous, subcutaneously?
 And if there are more serious cons than pros, what would one or more best alternatives, and why?
 Thank you.

 Thank you so much!
 I have been self-dosing myself inaccurately!
 Here’s to hoping all will go well with this one instead! ❤